NAME

 portion is omitted, then the transport used is ssh.
 The dial portion

-a user@ prefix. repo/path portion is the path of the repository
+prefix. repo portion is the path of the repository on the server.

 EXAMPLES